get-convex/fullstack-bench/README.md

 I usually record my screen during this session and intervene as little as possible.

-Then, after grading, I usually write a `GRADING.txt` file and commit the output directory and grading file to a branch.
+Then, after grading, I usually write a `GRADING.txt` file into the result directory.
 This is all still very manual and takes ~30m per test.